-MD-jeep is a software tool for solving distance geometry problems.
+MD-jeep is a software tool for solving molecular distance geometry problems (MDGPs).
 It is able to solve a subclass of instances of the problem for which a discrete reformulation can be supplied.
-We refer to this subclass of instances as the Discretizable Molecular Distance Geometry Problem (DMDGP).
-We employ a Branch & Prune (BP) algorithm for the solution of DMDGPs.
+We employ a Branch & Prune (BP) algorithm for the solution of discretizable MDGPs.

 MD-jeep is the result of a strong collaboration among Antonio Mucherino, Leo Liberti, Carlile Lavor and Nelson Maculan.
-Over the years, PhD and postdoc students under our supervision have also been contributing to this research topic, and developing new experimental version of MD-jeep (not yet available for download).
-Many details regarding the discretization of the problem and the BP algorithm can be found in our publications (the list of the most recent papers can be found here).
+Over the years, PhD and postdoc students under our supervision have also been contributing to this research topic.
+The new method for the computation of atomic coordinates in MD-jeep v.0.2 was developed in collaboration with Douglas Soares Gonçalves, who was postdoc student in Rennes for one year.
+Other experimental versions of MD-jeep (not available for download) have also been developed.
+Many details regarding the discretization of the problem and the BP algorithm can be found in our publications (the complete list of papers can be found here).

 MD-jeep is distributed under the GNU General Public Licence (v.2).
 If you experience problems when using our software, please let us know!